rob-evans/rob-evans/README.md

 - Exploratory data analysis

 ### My Tools
-- Databases: SQL (MySQL), Excel
+- Databases: Excel
 - Python: NumPy, Pandas, scikit-learn
-- Visualisation: Tableau, Matplotlib, Seaborn
+- Visualisation: Matplotlib, Seaborn

 ### 🔭 I’m currently working on:
-- UFC Analysis in SQL: Designing a database for a UFC dataset from Kaggle.
-Once the database is designed and filled I will be analysing fighters and events.

-- Mental Health in Tech Tableau Visualisation: Building and developing an interactive dashboard for the results of the OSMI Mental Health in Tech Survey 2016.
+- C Programming: A Modern Approach.
+This textbook provides a solid foundation in C89 and C99, useful for accelerating Python using the Cython compiler.

+- Extracting and preprocessing of financial data to backtest trading strategies.

 ### 🌱 I’m currently learning:

-- Foundations of database design
-- Advanced SQL query techniques such as aggregation, nested queries, and window functions
+- Data structures and algorithms: Increasing my expertise in DS&A will help me write code that executes and scales more effectively.

 ### 📫 How to reach me: